in03/proxima/README.md

 # Resolve Proxy Encoder

+ **NOTE: Work in progress!**

+ Please excuse junk files and stray thrown together versions.
+I, inappropriately, run all of our production machines off our network storage that hosts this repo for the time being.
+When I get some time to develop I usually just make a 'v2' file...
+The whole point of git, right?

+ ---

+ ## What this does ##
  Queue proxies for render directly from Resolve using Celery and RabbitMQ.
  This works using four major parts, the Celery worker to run the tasks on other computers, the *RESOLVE_queue_proxies.py* script to interface with DaVinci Resolve's API and get the proxies needed for render,